owldance/hootNAS/scripts/README.md

 ## [tui-network-config.sh](./network-config.sh)

-Is an text user interface (TUI) terminal (tty) script, when executed, on the terminal screen, the script welcomes the user with the IP address of the system.
+Is a text user interface (TUI) terminal (tty) script, when executed, on the terminal screen, the script welcomes the user with the IP address of the system.

-If no DHCP server is available, or the script is unable to ping `ubuntu.com`, the user will be given the option to enter the ip address manually on the terminal screen.
+If no addresses are found, it will automatically retry every 10 seconds, or the user can manually configure all ethernet network interfaces, or revert to DHCP.

 The script is based on the [dialog](https://manpages.ubuntu.com/manpages/jammy/man1/dialog.1.html)